-Course materials will be available in the Modules section of your discussion section Canvas site.
-Links to submit assignments will be available in the Assignment section of your discussion section Canvas site.
-Important updates will be posted in the Announcements section of your discussion section Canvas site.
+Please note that there are two Canvas course sites for this class.
+Course materials, assignment submission links, and grades will be available in your discussion section Canvas site.

 You should check our course Canvas site and your FSU email daily.
 Updates and important information will only be sent to your FSU account and shared via announcements on Canvas.

-Emails sent to your professor and teaching assistant must be respectful, include a subject with your discussion section course number, contain proper greetings and grammar, and include your full name at the end.
+Emails sent to your professor and teaching assistant must be respectful, include a subject with your discussion section course number and contain proper greetings and grammar.

 Any questions about grades must be asked during a scheduled appointment.
-Your professor and teaching assistant cannot and will not discuss any specifics about your grade through email or on the phone.
+Your professor and teaching assistant will not discuss any specifics about your grade via email or phone.